What does NanoConnect offer?

 • Written Report

-• If the project is found to be technically feasible and the NanoConnect Management Team assesses it as eligible, the project will then proceed to stage 2.
+• If the project is found to be technically feasible and the NanoConnect Management Team assesses it as eligible, the project can then proceed to stage 2.

 Stage 2.
 "Proof of Concept" Project

-A two month laboratory based “Proof of Concept” (PoC) project will then be undertaken.
-The PoC projects allow companies to make informed decisions on the commercial potential of the concept, at which point they are free to pursue the idea independently or in further collaboration with Flinders University.
+A two month laboratory based “Proof of Concept” (PoC) project will then be undertaken, with small cash and in-kind contributions from the company.
+The PoC projects allow companies to make informed decisions on the commercial potential of the concept, at which point they are free to pursue the idea independently or in further collaboration with University researchers.